kpierlott/katepierlottportfolio/README.md

 I am adept at using Excel, JDoodle, and SPSS.
 My personalized skill set, commitment to social justice, and passion for pop culture make me a valuable asset.

 In my spare time, I like to play softball and discover new films.
-You can find me on [LinkedIn] (https://www.linkedin.com/in/katharine-pierlott​​).
+You can find me on [LinkedIn](https://www.linkedin.com/in/katharine-pierlott​​).

 ### Education